The tautological rings of the moduli spaces of stable maps: Some Open Questions

 We also propose the following conjecture based on computations in \cite {chow} and \cite {O2}:

-\begin {conjecture} If $X$ is any flag variety, (the dimensions of) the Chow rings of the open part $\mathcal M_{0,n}(X, \beta)$ are independent on the degree $\beta$, provided that $\beta$ is a linear combination of the indecomposable classes with positive coefficients. \end {conjecture}
+\begin {conjecture} If $X=G/P$ is any generalized flag variety, (the ranks of) the Chow groups of the open part $\mathcal M_{0,n}(X, \beta)$ are independent on the degree $\beta$, provided that $\beta$ is a linear combination of the indecomposable classes with positive coefficients. \end {conjecture}

-Since the number of tautological classes is huge compared to the dimension, it would be interesting to find a universal way of producing relations.
+Since the number of tautological classes is large compared to the rank, it would be interesting to find a universal way of producing relations.
 For instance, relations can be obtained using Mumford's method: one exploits the vanishing of higher Chern classes of tautological bundles which can otherwise be computed by Grothendieck-Riemann-Roch.